New York, NY

 Patients travel from New York to Laser Spine Institute’s regional surgery centers

 When back pain started affecting Kyle H.’s personal life, he knew it was time for a change.
-Lower back spasms restricted him from enjoying outdoor activities.
+Lower back spasms restricted him from enjoying the outdoor activities he loves.
 Kyle traveled from New York, N.Y., to Laser Spine Institute to get the best patient care.
 “Everyone was pleasant and made me and my fiancée feel welcomed and comfortable regarding the services provided here,” he said.
 “I would tell everyone I know with neck or back pain to at least see what Laser Spine Institute has to offer.”

 With surgery centers around the nation, Laser Spine Institute is here to help if you, like Kyle, are considering treatment for neck or back pain with spine surgery.
 Above all else, it’s important to remember that you have a number of options available to find relief.
 Many times, a patient will consent to an invasive traditional open spine surgery as a reactionary response to chronic neck and back pain without learning the alternatives available.

-Studies have suggested the vast majority of aches and pains — even those caused by spinal deterioration — can be managed with a steady course of conservative, non-invasive treatment, such as pain medication, low-impact exercise and hot/cold therapy.
+Studies have suggested the vast majority of aches and pains — even those caused by spinal deterioration — can be managed with a steady course of conservative, nonsurgical treatment, such as pain medication, low-impact exercise and hot/cold therapy.
 In the event that these treatments prove ineffective, contact or visit one of Laser Spine Institute’s regional surgery centers to learn how one of our minimally invasive procedures may be able to help you find relief from neck and back pain.

 The spine surgeons at Laser Spine Institute treat a variety of degenerative spine conditions, including: